 Finland is also a trusted R&D location and offers an excellent R&D and testing environment for new products, production methods, processes or technologies.

-Foreign-owned companies in FInland are eligible for a wide range of government and EU incentives on an equal footing with Finnish-owned companies.
+Foreign-owned companies in Finland are eligible for a wide range of government and EU incentives on an equal footing with Finnish-owned companies.
+Invest in Finland and our national network can help you to find out more information about the different forms of incentives and the contacts you need to apply for them.